-Technology has ushered in a new era in the investing world, and it’s never been easier to learn how to buy stocks online.
+Stocks are one of the best long-term investments you can make to build wealth, and it’s never been easier to buy stocks online.
 But what’s the best online broker for stock trading?
 That depends on the type of investor you are and the features you need the most.

 Bankrate analyzed the major players to help you find the best online brokers for stocks.
 Here are our top picks.